SAMADRITOROY/hello-world/README.md

 # hello-world
-Hi My name is Samadrito Roy.
+# Hi, my name is Samadrito Roy.
-For a start I love technology.
+# For a start I love technology.